mk-fg/nginx-stat-check/README.rst

 -------------

-Intended use is blocking access dynamically to various unwanted http spam and bots on relatively idle servers.
+Intended use is blocking access dynamically to various unwanted http spam and bots on relatively idle servers (see also nginx-access-log-stat-block_ script).

 Regular nginx configuration does not allow that, as it lacks and kind of external/dynamic configuration.